-Today marks the 40th anniversary of one of the most shocking moments in queer American history.
-On the night of Nov.
-27, 1978, Dan White murdered San Francisco City Supervisor Harvey Milk and Mayor George Moscone.
+November 27, 2021, marks the 43rd anniversary of one of the most shocking moments in queer American history.
+On this night in 1978, Dan White murdered San Francisco City Supervisor Harvey Milk and Mayor George Moscone.
 White, another city supervisor, disgruntled over opposition from Milk and Moscone, killed both men and was eventually given a light sentence.
 The Harvey Milk assassination and White’s lenient sentencing touched off riots.

 Who was Dan White?